 So was Niebuhr a pessimist?

-No. He was a “clear-eyed actor.”
+No, he was a “clear-eyed actor.”

 What does this mean for individuals?